ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   logically handles only regular HTTP requests and responses and so might be ignorant of the use of Oblivious HTTP to reach it.
   {: anchor="dfn-target"}

-Relay Request:

-: An HTTP request from Client to Relay that contains an encapsulated request as the content.
-  {: anchor="dfn-relay-req"}

-Relay Response:

-: An HTTP response from Relay to Client that contains an encapsulated response as the content.
-  {: anchor="dfn-relay-res"}

-Gateway Request:

-: An HTTP request from Relay to Gateway that contains an encapsulated request as the content.
-  {: anchor="dfn-gateway-req"}

-Gateway Response:

-: An HTTP response from Gateway to Relay that contains an encapsulated response as the content.
-  {: anchor="dfn-gateway-res"}

 This draft includes pseudocode that uses the functions and conventions defined in {{!HPKE}}.